-Lands designated with the Hamlet Residential designation recognize the predominant existing use of lands as residential.
+Lands designated with the Hamlet Residential Area designation recognize the predominant existing use of lands as residential.
 The designation allows for minor expansion of residential development within the Hamlet subject to the policies of this plan.
 The purpose of this designation is to recognize the future use of these lands for residential purposes.

-The uses permitted within the Hamlet Residential designation include uses such as:
+The uses permitted within the Hamlet Residential Area designation include use such as: